SpinoniRaffaele/tech-notes/azure fundamentals/02 Azure Architectural Components.md

 Storage is durable and highly available thanks to redundancy, it is secure because data is encrypted, it is accessible with a variety of libraries and with an API.

 ### Redundancy
-Azure stores multiple copies of data automatically, choosing the raight redundancy option is a trade off between cost and availability.
+Azure stores multiple copies of data automatically, choosing the wright redundancy option is a trade off between cost and availability.
 For your data you have a primary region where it is stored and secondary regions for backup.

 Data in azure storage is always replicated 3 times in the primary region, it can be replicated in two ways:
-- Locally redundant storage: the 3 copies are in the same datacenter (11 nines of durability),
+- **Locally redundant storage**: the 3 copies are in the same datacenter (11 nines of durability),
-- Zone redundant storage: the 3 copies are in 3 AZs (12 nines of durability), it itill restrict data within a country or region to meet governance requirements.
+- **Zone redundant storage**: the 3 copies are in 3 AZs (12 nines of durability), it still restrict data within a country or region to meet governance requirements.

 When you select the primary region, the secondary one is based on azure region pairs and it can't be changed.
 By default the data on the secondary region is not accessible even for read (you can set it to be always accessible for read), it can be activated in case of fail of the primary region (in this case the secondary region becomes the primary one).
 Notice that the data in the secondary region may not be up-to-date with the primary and there is no SLA on Azure to ensure low sync time.
 Types of redundancy with secondary region:
-- Geo-redundant storage: it is a locally redundant storage in two regions.
+- **Geo-redundant storage**: it is a locally redundant storage in two regions.
 (16 nines of durability)
-- Geo-zone-redundant storage: it is zone redundant in the primary region and locally redundant in the secondary.
+- **Geo-zone-redundant storage**: it is zone redundant in the primary region and locally redundant in the secondary.
 (16 nines still).
 ### Azure Blobs
 Used to store massive amounts of data, it is unstructured, it can hold any data.
 It is not limited by file formats, it doesn't require developers to manage disks (contrary to the disk storage).
 Ideal for image, videos, streaming, storing backups, analytics warehouse.
 You can access objects in the blob storage through an API or use client application/libraries.
+- Page blobs: collection of small pages optimized for random read and write
+- Block blobs: composed of blocks, you can only modify entire block at a time (optimized to upload big data efficiently)
+- Append blobs: it is a variation of a block blob optimized for append operation
 ### Azure files
 Fully managed file share solution accessible through network file system protocols or Server message block.
 ### Azure queues
 Service for storing large number of messages.
 Once stored they can be access anywhere, each individual message can take up to 64Kb.
 They can be combined with azure functions to take an action when a message is received, in order to perform async tasks.
 ### Azure disks
-block-level storage volumes managed by azure, they are like physical disks, but virualized, ideal to be paired with VMs that require storage.
+block-level storage volumes managed by azure, they are like physical disks, but virtualized, ideal to be paired with VMs that require storage.
 ### Azure tables
 Key value pair storage of large amount of data.
-It is a NoSQL datastore ideal for storing non structure data.
+It is a NoSQL datastore ideal for storing non-structured data.

 ## Data Migration
 Azure migrate is a service that help your migration to the cloud, it provides:
-- Unified migration platform: a portal to track your migration process.
+- **Unified migration platform**: a portal to track your migration process.
-- Tools: used for assessment and migration:
+- **Tools**: used for assessment and migration:
 	- azure migrate: discovery and assessment
 	- azure migrate: server migration
 	- data migration assistant (for SQL servers)